zhangxin00/zhangxin00.github.io/_pages/about.md

 ### Fun Facts
 * <sub> I enjoy sports, particularly bodybuilding and playing basketball with friends.
 I allocate 5 hours per week for these activities.
-* <sub> My favorite game now is "Battle of Golden Shovel".
+* <sub> My favorite game now is "Battle of Golden Shovel", where I enjoy strategically building my resources to reach a high level and then going all-in to win the game.
 * <sub> My zodiac sign is the Dragon（aka, Loong).

 ### Friend Links